knuutti/retime-tool/README.md

 ### Opening the program
 - Download the [latest version](https://github.com/Knuutti/Retime-Tool/releases/latest)
-- Extract the file and open the retime tool!
+- Extract the file and open the retime tool

 ### Using the program